FiQCI/fiqci.github.io/content/_publications/2024-04-23-Helmi-SW-update.md

 filters:
   Skill level: Beginner # Beginner, Advanced
   Type: News # Blog, Instructions, News
-  Theme: Technical # Technical, Algorithm, Programming, Hybrid QC+HPC computing
+  Theme: Technical # Technical, Algorithm, Programming, HPC+QC+AI
 ---

 *New versions of qiskit-iqm and cirq-iqm for Helmi are available!
 Here is a list of changes*